closedcircuit0/HumanEngineering/06_Case_Studies/002_Deconstruction_of_Qualia-Critique_and_Response.md

 ## 1. Critique by Matthew Chenoweth Wright

+In his recent essay, The Deconstruction of Qualia, the author makes a confident case that “qualia” are best understood as an illusion — either as a processed, post-perceptual representation (Face One) or as an inaccessible, pre-conceptual “vanished present” (Face Two).
+From this, he concludes that the so-called “hard problem” of consciousness is a category error.

 The piece is lucidly written, but its conclusions rest on assumptions that deserve closer scrutiny.

 1.  **The Illusionist Frame Is Not the Only Coherent Frame**